Notifications from Aflac

 What is Voluntary Life Insurance?

-In most cases, employees will pay scheduled premiums to keep the policy active.
+In most cases, employees will pay scheduled premiums to keep the plan active.
 Sometimes, it can come directly from the employee’s paycheck.1 This feature may be attractive because they won’t have to worry about staying on top of another bill.

 Read on to learn how voluntary life insurance can benefit employers and employees.
 We also offer individual whole and term life insurance policies, if getting voluntary life insurance through your employer isn’t an option.